Mothers message of gratitude for sports wheelchair

 However, until now Amelia has had to borrow one of Exeter’s spare sports chairs to play the game she loves.
 Unfortunately, because it’s not been made to Amelia’s personal specifications it restricts her mobility on court.

-Luckily Dorota knew that Caudwell Children provided funding for specialist sports equipment so she applied for support.
+But then Dorota she found out that Caudwell Children could provide funding for specialist sports equipment

 “I couldn’t believe it when my application was successful,” explained Dorota.
 “I’d been told that the specialist sports wheelchair that best suited my daughter’s needs would cost an eye watering £9,000.

 “Obviously that was well outside our budget so we had resigned ourselves to being unable to buy the equipment for Amelia.

 “So I can’t thank Caudwell Children enough for their support, without their help it may have been impossible for Amelia to continue playing the game.”

 Amelia, a pupil at St Luke’s Sports and Science College in Exeter, trains every week, either in Exeter or Cheltenham.